yoctoscript/CyberStore/README.md

 # CyberStore
-An e-commerce web application built with ASP.NET Core following the MVC pattern.
+An e-commerce web application built with ASP.NET Core following the MVC pattern